Karuta-City/KC_TicketDocumentation/index.md

 ### Other rules you must follow in the stores:

 1. You must not post other's cards in any of the stores.
-If you do you will get banned from the entire server, as simple as that.
+If you do you will get <b>BANNED FROM THE ENTIRE SERVER</b>, as simple as that.
 2. You must not troll react on other people's cards.
 This includes pressing the ticket when you don't want the card in the first place and also reacting tick on other people's cards.
 If you do that by accident please DM an admin or mod.
 Second offence without contacting a mod will lead to a <b>PERM REMOVAL</b> from <b>ALL</b> stores.
 3. You must not demand more tickets than where you posted you card in.
 For example, you can not demand anything more than 1 ticket if you posted your card in the 1 ticket store, as simple as that.
 2 offences will lead to a <b>PERM REMOVAL</b> from <b>ALL</b> stores.